 The key-operated ignition switch starts the engine.

-Gasoline and LPG powered machines: To start the engine, turn the key fully clockwise.
-Release the key as soon as the engine starts.
+To start the engine, turn the key clockwise.
+To turn the ignition off, turn the key counter-clockwise.

 NOTE: Do not operate the starter motor for more than 10 seconds at a time or after the engine has started.
 Allow the starter to cool between starting attempts.
-The starter may be damaged if it is operated incorrectly.
+The starter may be damaged if it is operated FOR SAFETY: Before starting machine make sure all safety devices are in place and operate properly.